Where to see Hong Kong’s monthly fireworks

 Grab a front row seat to Hong Kong’s dazzling new nighttime tradition

-A photo of a firework show happening at Victoria Harbour, Hong Kong
+A photo of a firework show happening at Victoria Harbour, Hong Kong.

 Credit: Yiu Cheung/Getty Images